ugurcanakyuz/3D-Volumetric-MedicalImageSegmentationWithDeepLearning/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── dev_env            <- Files required to start the development environment in Windows.
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),